shreyashsadmek/shreyashsadmek/README.md

 - 👋 Hi, I’m @shreyashsadmek
 - 👀 I’m an engineer at Rajarambapu Institute of Technology
-- 🌱 I’m currently learning React and JS
+- 🌱 I’m currently learning JavaScript
 - 📫 Here's how to reach me, shreyashsadmek@gmail.com